Britain to borrow big again to ease energy shock | Business

 Britain to borrow big again to ease energy shock

-Britain's new leader, Liz Truss, capped soaring consumer energy bills for two years on Thursday in a package to cushion the economic shock of war in Ukraine that seems likely to cost the country upwards of 100 billion pounds ($115 billion).
+Britain's new leader, Liz Truss, on Thursday capped soaring consumer energy bills for two years to cushion the economic shock of war in Ukraine with measures likely to cost the country upwards of 100 billion pounds ($115 billion).
 With Britain facing a lengthy recession sparked by a near quadrupling of household energy bills, Truss set out what she described as bold and immediate action to protect consumers and businesses just three days after she took office.

-Britain's new leader, Liz Truss, capped soaring consumer energy bills for two years on Thursday in a package to cushion the economic shock of war in Ukraine that seems likely to cost the country upwards of 100 billion pounds ($115 billion).
+Britain's new leader, Liz Truss, on Thursday capped soaring consumer energy bills for two years to cushion the economic shock of war in Ukraine with measures likely to cost the country upwards of 100 billion pounds ($115 billion).

 With Britain facing a lengthy recession sparked by a near quadrupling of household energy bills, Truss set out what she described as bold and immediate action to protect consumers and businesses just three days after she took office.
 "This is the moment to be bold.
 We are facing a global energy crisis, and there are no cost-free options," she told parliament.